dhruv0206/HCI_openai_chatbox/README.md

 6. For testing the app as deployed, use the Vercel CLI:
    - Run `vercel dev` to emulate the production environment locally.
 7. Open [http://localhost:3000](http://localhost:3000) in your browser.

+## Reflection

+Building the "Hello World API" chat app was both a challenge and a revelation.
+I’d worked with APIs before, but creating an AI-powered chat application with React and the Groq API’s `llama-3.3-70b-versatile` model was a new experience.
+It taught me how to manage streaming responses and craft a responsive UI with components like `MessageList.js` and `ChatBox.js`.

+This project opened my eyes to AI’s potential—think personalized tutoring, customer service bots, or even mental health tools.
+I faced hurdles like Vercel deployment, but overcoming them boosted my confidence and sparked ideas for future exploration, like adding sentiment analysis or voice input.

+Thank you, Professor, for this assignment—it built on my skills and inspired me to see AI as a gateway to innovation.